Microsatellite instability: Mechanism

 In a broad sense, MSI results from the inability of the mismatch repair (MMR) proteins to fix a DNA replication error.
 DNA replication occurs in the "S" phase of the cell cycle; the faulty event creating an MSI region occurs during the second replication event.
 The original strand is unharmed, but the daughter strand experiences a frame-shift mutation due to DNA polymerase slippage.
 Specifically, DNA polymerase slips, creating a temporary insertion-deletion loop, which is usually recognized by MMR proteins.
 However, when the MMR proteins do not function normally, as in the case of MSI, this loop results in frame-shift mutations, either through insertions or deletions, yielding non-functioning proteins.

 MSI is unique to DNA polymorphisms in that the replication errors vary in length instead of sequence.
 The rate and direction of the mutations yielding MSIs are the major components in determining genetic differences.
 To date, scientists agree that the mutation rates differ in loci position.
 The greater the length of the MSI, the greater the mutation rate.

 Although most mutations of MSI are the result of frame-shift mutations, occasionally the mutation events leading to MSI are derived from the hypermethylation of the hMLH1 (MMR protein) promoter.
 Hypermethylation occurs when a methyl group is added to a DNA nucleotide, resulting in gene silencing, thus yielding MSI.

-Researchers have shown that oxidative damage yields frame-shift mutations, thus yielding MSI, but they have yet to agree on a precise mechanism.
+Researchers have shown that oxidative damage yields frame-shift mutations, thus yielding MSI, but there is a lack of consensus on the precise mechanism.
 It has been shown that the more oxidative stress is placed on the system, the more likely it is that mutations will occur.
 Additionally, catalase reduces mutations, whereas copper and nickel increase mutations by increasing reduction of peroxides.
 Some researchers believe that the oxidative stress on specific loci results in DNA polymerase pausing at those sites, creating an environment for DNA slippage to occur.

 Researchers first believed that MSI was random, but there is evidence suggesting that MSI targets include a growing list of genes.
 Examples include the transforming growth factor Beta receptor gene and the BAX gene.
 Each target leads to different phenotypes and pathologies.

+It is thought that microsatellites that form in intronic/non-coding regions leads to the formation of secondary DNA structures (e.g. G-quadruplexes) that can lead to DNA damage and cell death if not repaired.
+This is exemplified by the dependency of the Werner syndrome helicase in MSI-H cancers.